 Chickenpox is a viral illness due to the varicella-zoster virus (VZV).
 This virus is part of the herpes virus family and is the same organism that causes herpes zoster (shingles).
 The virus usually spreads in the air or via an infected vesicle.
-It is possible to contract chickenpox from a case of herpes zoster and vice versa.
+It is possible to contract chickenpox (Homeopathy Treatment for Chicken Pox) from a case of herpes zoster and vice versa.

 Signs and Symptoms: